ahadb/joy-of-javascript/README.md

 In my opinion as a budding developer having a fundamental understanding of the console using Developer Tools in your browser will help you tinker around with the language.
 Every browser has some form of developer tools pre-packaged, and one of the first-born versions of this tool was Firebug which integrated with Mozilla.

  In Chrome you can right click on a page to `inspect element', or use the hamburger menu and navigate to tools > developer tools or simply press <kbd>F12</kbd> in Windows or <kbd>Cmd</kbd> + <kbd>Opt</kbd> + <kbd>I</kbd> on the Mac.

+## Test Driven JavaScript

+As developers we want to be able to feel confident our code won't break in different browsers and in different environments - all to often do we overlook testing by guessing at what code is required - a strategy that can easily lead to bloated and tightly coupled situations.
+Each line of code is tested by a representative sample code and therefore TDD will produce less buggy code and more robust functionality.

+As a novice developer, not only should you be focusing on learning core aspects of the JavaScript language but also unit testing in your iterative development process.